 The JROTC Program for Accreditation (JPA) will be used to evaluate Secondary Educational Institutions and JROTC Instructors, as defined by public laws, contracts, Army Regulations, and USACC policies to ensure compliance with minimum program criteria.
 School districts and instructors will receive a JPA visit at least once every three years.
-Conduct inspections no later than 1 May.
+Brigades have the option to request their DAIs conduct JPA visits at schools within the DAI's area of responsibility.
+Conduct JPA visits no later than 1 May.
 An Assist Visit occurs when no JPA is scheduled, or as needed.

 - a.
 Notification.
-Brigades will appoint trained JROTC personnel to conduct a JPA and Assist Visits.
+Brigades will appoint trained JROTC personnel to conduct JPA and Assist Visits.
 Brigades will notify units, superintendents, and principals in writing at least 30 days prior to a JPA.
 Cadets are to wear uniforms in accordance with AR 670-1.
-This notification process does not preclude spot-checks or unscheduled visits to the JROTC unit.
+This notification process does not preclude spot-checks or unscheduled visits to the JROTC unit. - b.

-- b.
 JPA criteria.
-Brigade personnel will use the following documents:

-- 1. Staff Battalion Continuous Improvement Briefing
+Brigade personnel will use the following documents: - 1.
+Battalion Staff Continuous Improvement Briefing and Interview

-- 2. Service Learning Briefing

-- 3. Cadet Portfolio and Interview

-- 4. Instructor Portfolio and Interview

-- 5. Unit Report

-- 6. In-Ranks

-- 7. Color Guard

-- 8. Cadet Drill

-- 9. Cadet Staff Interviews

-- 10. JROTC Program for Accreditation School Visit Point Summary

-- 11. JROTC Program for Accreditation Report

-- c.
-JPA Report Submission and Retention.
-The JPA report consists of two parts, the JPA School Visit Point Summary Worksheet and the JPA Report itself.
-Units will receive an

-out brief on the JPA School Visit Point Summary Worksheet immediately following the JPA visit.
+- 2. Service Learning Briefing - 3.
+Cadet Portfolio and Interview - 4.
+Instructor Portfolio and Interview - 5.
+Unit Report - 6.
+In-Ranks or Drill (evaluate one or the other, not both) - 7.
+Color Guard - 8.
+JROTC Program for Accreditation School Visit Point Summary - 9.
+JROTC Program for Accreditation Report - c.
+Brigades should encourage their instructors to create a digital copy of the Instructor Portfolio and Cadet Portfolios.
+Digital documents will enable the Brigade staff to assess the documents before arriving at the school.
+Other documents that could be assessed before arriving at the school includes, but limited to, JUMS and JCIMS data or screen shots of relevant data submitted by instructors. - d.
+JPA Submission and Retention.
+JPA submission consists of two parts, the JPA School Visit Point Summary Worksheet and the JPA Report itself.
+Units will receive an out brief on the JPA School Visit Point Summary Worksheet immediately following the JPA visit.
 The Brigades will submit the JPA Report to the school, instructors, and Cadet Command/JROTC no later than 14 calendar days after the TDY in which the JPA is conducted.
-Brigades should retain a copy of the JPA Report and the JPA School Visit Point Summary Worksheet until the school's next accreditation visit.

-- d.
-Units will maintain their current Unit award status until they receive their next JPA.
+Brigades should retain a copy of the JPA Report and the JPA School Visit Point Summary Worksheet until the school's next accreditation visit. - e.
+Units will maintain their current unit award status until they receive their next JPA.
 The Instructor Portfolio accounts for a large percentage of the overall accreditation score.
-All instructor portfolios are reviewed and extremely low portfolio scores can negatively affect a unit. - e.
+All instructor portfolios are reviewed and extremely low portfolio scores can negatively affect a unit. - f.
 Newly established units will not receive a formal JPA until being operational for at least three years.
 Assist Visits may be conducted by brigade personnel at any time.